Fetterman ‘on path to recovery,’ will be out for more weeks

 Post-stroke depression is common, with one in three stroke patients suffering from it, and is treatable through antidepressant medication and counseling, doctors say.

-Pennsylvania’s other senator, Democrat Bob Casey, has also been away in recent weeks after he underwent surgery for prostate cancer.
-His office said earlier this month that he would be back at work soon “after a period of rest and recovery.”
+Pennsylvania’s other senator, Democrat Bob Casey, returned to the Senate on Monday.
+He had also been away in recent weeks after he underwent surgery for prostate cancer.